gickowtf/pixoo-homeassistant/README.md

 #### Variables (Optional) (Only for the components page)
 If you wish for easier sharing of your custom component pages, you can define variables in the variables tag.
 These can then be used in any template.
+> [!NOTE]
-> *Note: The variables tag is not supported in the service call.
+> The variables tag is not supported in the service call.
 For those, you have to use Home Assistant's variables feature (with automations/scripts)*

 Example usage: